abi2020/RecipesAndRatingsProject/README.md

 Alternate Hypothesis: The distribution of `n_steps` when `rating` is missing is different from the distribution of `n_steps` when `rating` is not missing.<br>
 Observed Statistics: The absolute difference between the means of both distributions.

-The following graph shows the empirical distribution of the absolute means after 500 repetitions.
+The following graph shows the empirical distribution of the absolute difference in means after 500 repetitions.

 <iframe src="assets/emp_num_steps.html" width=800 height=600 frameBorder=0></iframe>